Winner of an award in the 2017 P/A Awards

 Client: Maggie Keswick Jencks Cancer Caring Centres Trust

 Architect: Steven Holl Architects, New York .
-Steven Holl, FAIA, Chris McVoy, Dominik Sigg (design architects) Bell Ying Yi Cai, Gemma Gene, Martin Kropac, Christina Yessios, Assoc.
-AIA, Magdalena Naydekova (project team)
+Steven Holl, FAIA (design architect, principal); Chris McVoy (senior partner-in-charge); Dominik Sigg (project architect, associate) Bell Ying Yi Cai, Gemma Gene, Martin Kropac, Christina Yessios, Assoc.
+AIA (project team)

 Associate Architect: JM Architects